google/badwolf/docs/command_line_tool.md

 run the operation is computed.
 Also, the benchmark runner computes an approximation of how many triples per second were processed.

+Each benchmark battery is run twice, sequentially and concurrently.
+The goal is to also measure the impact of concurrent operations on the driver.
+Currently the command does not allow you to choose any of the parameters used.

 Below there is an example of how to run the benchmarks against the default in memory driver.